 Most particularly, how does a socialist group like Socialist Alternative justify its position?
 Their call for Sanders to run outside the Democratic Party is like a bridge jumper calling on gravity to stop operating – it violated the laws of political nature.
 Its only affect was to maintain the illusions that millions had in Sanders.

 Instead, shouldn’t they have been warning Sanders supporters?
-Shouldn’t they have been explaining what had happened with previous similar campaigns – Gene McCarthy in 1968, George McGovern in 1972, Jesse Jackson in 1984 and ’88, Dennis Kucinich in 2012?
+Shouldn’t they have been explaining what had happened with previous similar campaigns mentioned above?
 Shouldn’t they have been explaining the need for a mass workers’ party and how none of the needs of workers and young people can be met through any wing of the Democrats?
 Shouldn’t they have been explaining the role of candidates like Sanders in luring people into the Democratic Party swamp?

 It all could have been done in a friendly and sympathetic way.
 It might not have convinced people at the time, but it would have left a marker, left something to think about for a time like this.

 It will be interesting to see how Sanders supporters respond.
 (According to a Wall St. Journal poll 14% of self-identified Sanders supporters say they’ll vote for Green Party candidate Jill Stein while 9% say they’ll vote for Libertarian candidate Gary Johnson and 8% say they’ll vote for Trump, meaning that 17% say they’ll vote for a far right wing candidate.)

 In a little over a week, thousands of Sanders supporters and others will be descending on Philadelphia, site of the Democratic Party convention, to press their demands.
 Oaklandsocialist will be there too to see and report on the mood and on what people are saying.
 We’ll also be there to stress the need for: